jmackey-astro/pion-docs/docs/source/getting_started.rst

 PION has been tested on OS X Mojave (10.14.6) with software installed via the MacPorts framework.
 The MPI compiler used is mpich.
 It is compiled with statically linked libraries.
 As of January 2021, there was no working MPI compiler provided by MacPorts for OSX 11 (Big Sur), and so Homebrew is the recommended option for the latest OSX distributions.
 PION has also been compiled using Homebrew on OS X Mojave and Big Sur.
+Homebrew has no SILO package, so we have to build it ourselves.

 1. Instructions for Homebrew: